Sign writing history

-The radiance of gold leaf is nothing compared to vinyl lettering which isn’t durable and rifts after been exposed to Sun and other detrimental elements.
+The radiance of gold leaf is nothing compared to vinyl lettering which isn’t durable and rifts after being exposed to Sun and other detrimental elements.
 For several years it has been utilized by affluent businesses, craftsmen, couturiers and those who love beauty.
 Gold leaf gives a sign writer the best-polished touch.

 Your sign goes a long way in creating a good or not so great first impression.
 It is the first thing people see when they get to your business.
 A great sign tells customers what you offer.
 A Gold leaf applied to glass can create beautiful and exquisite signs that can give a sense of stability to your business.